Langara College Professional Photography program FAQs

 Return to main program overview.

-The Professional Photography program begins in September of each year.
-We begin accepting applications in October and do so until all seats are filled for the coming intake.
+The Professional Photography Program begins in either September or January each year.
+We begin accepting applications for the fall in October and do so until all seats are filled for the coming intake.

 Plan to have all of your documentation submitted to the college no later than May prior to the fall that you hope to begin the program.